What food offering do you need to make a pub a success?

 Food and pubs fit together perfectly.
 People go out for a drink, and often opt for a snack at the same time.
 Others seek a place for a relaxing evening out with a meal, or somewhere to eat when out and about exploring the countryside.
 In towns, people will just as frequently go to a pub for a meal as to a restaurant or café.
 Pubs are a place to socialise, and eating out is an integral part of that process.

 In this post I share how to get your food offering right, and ‘food for thought’ for anyone thinking about running a pub!
-If you would like to talk to us about how we can support you in providing a great food offering as part of your pub business plan, request a call back here.
+If you would like to talk to us about how we can support you in providing a great food offering as part of your pub business plan, call us on 01284 843 200.

 Researching Your Pub Food Offering

 Providing food can bring in considerable extra revenue to a pub landlord.
 The big question is always ‘What shall I put on the menu?’
 Pub classics such as sandwiches, chips and burgers are always popular.
 This is quick, easy food that will be particularly popular with people in a hurry or wanting a snack.
 Many landlords also opt for items like curries, pastas, pizzas and steaks.
 Heritage food is equally popular – traditional pub food such as Shepherds Pie; Roast dinners, Fish and Chips.
 A small selection of desserts such as ice cream, apple pie, and traditional puddings is also useful, likewise side orders and soups.